-Alternatively referred to as Control Z and C-z, Ctrl+Z is a shortcut key most often used to undo.
+Alternatively referred to as Control+Z and C-z, Ctrl+Z is a keyboard shortcut most often used to undo the previous action.

-Most programs that support Ctrl+Z also support the ability to undo multiple changes.
-For example, you can press and hold Ctrl and while still holding the key, press "Z" three times to undo the last three changes.
+Most programs that support the Ctrl+Z keyboard shortcut allow you to use it multiple times.
+For example, you could press and hold Ctrl, and then press Z three times to undo the last three changes (if they exist).

-- How to use the Ctrl+Z shortcut key.
+- How to use the Ctrl+Z keyboard shortcut.

 - Ctrl+Z in an Internet browser.